About the European Capital of Democracy

 Cities may include activities in their surrounding region in their application: in rural areas, voluntary work, mobile education or counselling as well as regional networking often play a significant role in helping generate participation in democratic processes – especially among young people.

-The international Group of Experts assesses all applications.
+The international Experts’ Jury assesses all applications.
 If all formal criteria are met, experts will visit the city to conduct formal interviews and on-site assessment.
-From all entries, the Group of Experts then assemble a shortlist of the five cities which best meet all criteria and which propose the most comprehensive programme for the whole year.
+From all entries, the Experts’ Jury then assembles a shortlist of the five cities which best meet all criteria and which propose the most comprehensive programme for the whole year.

-A jury of 10,000 European citizens across the 47 member states of the Council of Europe has the final vote on the shortlisted cities.
+A jury of 10,000 European citizens across the member states of the Council of Europe has the final vote on the shortlisted cities.
 Voting takes place online and in English, using a secure database.
-The jury will consist of a cross-section of society so that their decisions will be comparable, objective, and fair.
+The Citizens’ Jury will consist of a cross-section of society so that their decisions will be comparable, objective, and fair.

 IS YOUR CITY READY TO BECOME EUROPEAN CAPITAL OF DEMOCRACY?